XIADENGMA/XIADENGMA/README.md

 ### Hi there , I'm [XIADENGMA](https://xiadengma.com/) 👋

 I am XIADENGMA!
-I am a 19 year old student living in China!
-I like to code in different languages.
-As of now, I know C , C++.
-I also like to play games.
+I am a 20 year old student living in China!

-The next learning direction is computer vision and microcontroller.
+The next learning direction is Computer Vision.
 I hope to be a full-stack engineer in the future.

 - 🔭 I’m currently working on something cool 😉
-- 🌱  I’m currently learning C++ and Python
+- 🌱 I’m currently learning CV and Robot
 - 💬 Ask me about anything

 ### Contact Me